Glossary of Terms

 Related to the branch of medicine that deals with the prevention and treatment of obesity.

-A surgeon who specializes in the surgical treatment of obesity.
+A surgeon who specialises in the surgical treatment of obesity.

 Body Mass Index (BMI)